MetalOath/BCML-macOS-App/CONTRIBUTING.md

 4. **Documentation**: Help improve or correct the documentation.

-5. **Testing**: Try the application on different macOS versions and report any issues.
+5. **Testing**: Try the application on different platforms (Windows, Linux, macOS) and report any issues.

-## Project Overview

-This project is an integrated macOS application for BCML (BOTW Cross-Platform Mod Loader).
-The launcher serves as the central component with BCML built into it, creating a self-contained application that provides a complete BCML experience for macOS users.

-## Development Setup
+## Development Setup for BCML

-1. Fork the repository on GitHub
-2. Clone your fork locally
-3. Create a feature branch (`git checkout -b feature/my-new-feature`)
-4. Make your changes
-5. Run the build script to test your changes (`./scripts/build.sh`)
-6. Commit your changes (`git commit -am 'Add some feature'`)
-7. Push to the branch (`git push origin feature/my-new-feature`)
-8. Create a new Pull Request

-## Project Structure

-The project is structured as an integrated application with these main components:

-- `bcml/` - The BCML core Python package, included directly in the app
-- `app_launcher.py` - The central Python entry point integrating all components
-- `src/` - Rust extension code for BCML
-- `scripts/` - Build and utility scripts
-- `assets/` - Application assets including icons

-## Style Guidelines

-### Python Style

-- Follow PEP 8 guidelines
-- Use Black for code formatting with a line length of 88 characters
-- Include docstrings for all functions, methods, and classes
-- Maintain type hints where appropriate

-### Shell Scripting Style

-- Use 2 spaces for indentation
-- Add comments to explain complex logic
-- Use lowercase for variable names and uppercase for constants
-- Include proper error handling

-### JSX/React Style (for BCML UI)
+BOTW is an immensely complex game, and there are a number of new mergers that could be written.
+If you find an aspect of the game that can be complicated by mod conflicts, but BCML doesn't yet handle it, feel free to try writing a merger for it and submitting a PR.

+Python and JSX code for BCML is subject to formatting standards.
+Python should be formatted with Black.
 JSX should be formatted with Prettier, using the following settings:

 ```json
 {